Canon M50 vs Leica TL2

 It is notable that the M50 has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M50 and the TL2 are recent models that are part of the current product line-up.
-The TL2 replaced the earlier Leica TL, while the M50 does not have a direct predecessor.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Leica TL2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.